Angleito/BluefinAIAgentTrader/README.md

 ## Agent Trading Workflow

-The PerplexityTrader's AI agent follows a sophisticated workflow for making and executing trading decisions on Bluefin Exchange.
+The BluefinAIAgentTrader's AI agent follows a sophisticated workflow for making and executing trading decisions on Bluefin Exchange.
 Below is a detailed explanation of the entire process from signal reception to trade execution and monitoring.

 ### Signal Reception and Processing